JohnDuncanScott/example-rest-service/README.md

 * Revisiting Home by changing the URL in the browser will result in loss of cart information.
 Pressing Back works fine.
 You can use this bug to reset your cart to start a different test case
 * No automated tests.
 Needs things like Selenium tests to make sure things are displayed correctly
 * Promises should have error logging
+* Long strings will not truncate if they cannot wrap

 # Manual test cases
 ## Home